 Credit scores are determined by credit reporting bureaus and are based on scoring models that consider your relationship with money and your debt.
 The three major credit bureaus are Experian, TransUnion, and Equifax.

-Overall, many people who are struggling with rebuilding their credit discover two important truths after reviewing their credit score:
+Overall, many people who are struggling with rebuilding their credit scores may discover two important truths after reviewing their credit scores:

 - It’s not as bad as they think.